harkhinz/Ode-to-Base/README.md

 It rose from the ethos of open-source lore,
 A chain built for millions, then millions more.
 Designed to scale where old limits broke,
+Where gas fees were gentle, not draining or woke.